firat-berber/quickstart/README.md

 cp .env.example .env
 ```

 Copy `.env.example` to a new file called `.env` and fill out the environment variables inside.

+Remember:

-`SOCIALITYIO_SDK_CLIENT_ID` and `SOCIALITYIO_SDK_CLIENT_SECRET` must be filled out.
+- Your `SOCIALITYIO_SDK_CLIENT_ID` and `SOCIALITYIO_SDK_CLIENT_SECRET` must be filled out.
-Get your Sociality.io SDK API keys from the dashboard: https://sdk.sociality.io/dashboard
+- You can get your Client ID and secrets from the dashboard: [https://sdk.sociality.io/dashboard](https://sdk.sociality.io/dashboard)

+> REMINDER: `.env` files are handy for local development purposes.
+But you shouldn’t run a production application using an environment file with secrets in it.
+>

-## 3. Set up your redirect URL
+## 3. Be sure your redirect URL is set
+Your callback function URL is set as `http://localhost:3000/callback/` as default on your dashboard, but you can change it if necessary: [https://sdk.sociality.io/dashboard](https://sdk.sociality.io/dashboard)

-Add the callback function URL `http://localhost:3000/callback/` to the `redirect` field of your Sociality.io SDK app: https://sdk.sociality.io/dashboard
+Add your callback function URL to your `redirect` field of your Sociality.io SDK app.

 ## 4. Run the Quickstart